Glaucus atlanticus: Description

 At maturity, G. atlanticus is usually around 3 cm long, although larger specimens have been found.
 It can live for up to a year under the right conditions.
 It is silvery grey on its dorsal side and dark and pale blue ventrally.
 It has dark blue stripes on its head.
 It has a flat, tapering body and six appendages that branch out into rayed, finger-like cerata.

 The first pair of cerata, also known as papillae, extends laterally from peduncles with a short stalk, while the other two groups are sessile.
 The most dorsal cerata in a group is largest and other cerata decreases in size ventrally.
 The anterior corners of the foot (the dorsal side) are rounded.
-The center of the foot is silver in color, and the outer edge varies from dark blue to brown.
+The centre of the foot is silver in colour, and the outer edge varies from dark blue to brown.
 The papillae are placed in a single row (uniseriate) and may number up to 84 in total (unlike over one another as in G. marginatus).

 G. atlanticus is usually found in tropical/subtropical areas, floating at the ocean's surface due to the stored gulped air inside its stomach.
 It usually feeds on cnidarians, which can be noisy due to air escaping its stomach as it feeds.

 The radula of this species bears serrated teeth, which paired with a strong jaw and denticles, allows it to grasp and "chip down" parts of its prey.

-Buoyancy and coloration
+Buoyancy and colouration

 With the aid of a gas-filled sac in its stomach, G. atlanticus floats at the surface.
 Due to the location of the gas sac, this species floats upside down.
 The upper surface is actually the foot (the underside in other slugs and snails), and this has either a blue or blue-white coloration.
 The true dorsal surface (carried downwards in G. atlanticus) is completely silver-grey.
 This coloration is an example of countershading, which helps protect it from predators that might attack from below and from above.
 The blue coloration is also thought to reflect harmful ultraviolet sunlight.